 Kings Creek Station is a cattle station approximately 30 mins from Kings Canyon.
 Groups that camp here will have access to the public facilities (toilets, showers and swimming pool).
 There are commonly dingoes at Kings Creek Station campground and leaders will brief the groups on this.

-Kings Canyon (Watarrka) - Groups going to certain Homelands will visit Kings Canyon and it is a tourism highlight of their immersion.
+Groups going to certain Homelands will visit Kings Canyon and it is a tourism highlight of their immersion.
 There are a variety of walks with different levels of fitness required.
-Students that stay at Sandy Bore or Kurku arewithin driving distance and will do a day trip to Kings Canyon or may visit on their departure morning before returning to Yulara.
+Students that stay at Sandy Bore or Kurku are within driving distance and will do a day trip to Kings Canyon or may visit on their departure morning before returning to Yulara.
 Groups staying at all other homelands will stay overnight at Kings Creek Station.

-Groups spend their last morning of the immersion visiting the Kata Tjuta.
-Groups will need to wake up early and drive 45mins to Kata Tjuta, stopping for sunrise along the way.
+Groups spend their last morning of the immersion visiting Kata Tjuta.
+Groups will need to wake up early and drive 45mins, stopping for sunrise along the way.

-There the group will be met a local guide that will share stories on the significance of the formation and take to group on a short walk to experience the incredible landscape up close.
+The group will be met a local guide that will share stories on the significance of the formation and take the group on a short walk to experience the incredible landscape up close.
+Kata Tjuta is a Sacred Men’s Site so photography is not permitted in many locations, and some stories may not be shared for cultural reasons.

 IMPORTANT TO NOTE:

-- Itineraries with early departure flights will require to have this activity removed from their immersion program.
+- Itineraries with an early departure from Yulara may have this activity removed from their immersion program.

-- Groups only have limited time at Kata Tjuta, this doesn’t allow for the longer walker in the park, such as valley of the Winds.
+- Groups only have limited time at Kata Tjuta, this doesn’t allow for the longer walks in the park, such as Valley of the Winds.

 Led by: Red Earth